 Potentially suitable Canada lynx habitat exists in the action areas for all three Action Alternatives, primarily at the higher elevations of Ashley National Forest around Indian Canyon and Argyle Canyon.
-Snowshoe hare (primary food of the Canada lynx) is extensive in this area and can indicate potentially suitable habitat (Figure 4-5).
-However, detailed Canada lynx habitat mapping conducted by the Forest Service found Canada lynx habitat in the action areas to be much more limited, and marginal at best.
-Forest Service Canada lynx habitat mapping in a 2002 GIS dataset shows approximately 122 acres of Canada lynx habitat in the Indian Canyon Alternative and Whitmore Park Alternative action areas (Forest Service 2002); however, this habitat is above the three mile tunnel that crosses under the southern boundary of Ashley National Forest, where no surface disturbance would occur.
+Detailed Canada lynx habitat mapping conducted by the Forest Service, in close coordination with the USFWS, found Canada lynx habitat in the action areas to be limited, and marginal at best.
+The Forest Service and USFWS Canada lynx habitat mapping in a 2002 GIS dataset shows approximately 122 acres of Canada lynx habitat in the Indian Canyon Alternative and Whitmore Park Alternative action areas (Forest Service 2002); however, this habitat is above the three mile tunnel that crosses under the southern boundary of Ashley National Forest, where no surface disturbance is anticipated.
 In addition, this habitat is considered marginal and is disjunct from any typical Canada lynx habitat (Christensen pers. comm.).

-The Forest Service also mapped Canada lynx habitat on Ashley National Forest in the form of Lynx Analysis Units (LAU) at the direction of the Canada Lynx Conservation Assessment Strategy (LCAS) (Forest Service 2000a).
+The Forest Service, in close coordination with the USFWS, also mapped Canada lynx habitat on Ashley National Forest in the form of Lynx Analysis Units (LAU) at the direction of the Canada Lynx Conservation Assessment Strategy (LCAS) (Forest Service 2000a).
 LAUs approximate the size of a female's home range and contain year-round habitat components.
 Females have smaller home ranges than males and are more restricted in their movements during the period of kitten dependency.
 Maintaining good quality and distribution of denning and foraging resources within an LAU helps to assure survival and reproduction by adult females, which is critical to sustain the overall lynx population.
-A sufficient amount of Canada lynx habitat must be present within the LAU to support a female lynx (Interagency Lynx Biology Team 2013).
-The Forest Service, when revising the LAUs after the most recent LCAS in 2013, found that no habitat in Ashley National Forest in or around the action areas met this definition and, therefore, did not map any LAUs in Ashley National Forest where the Action Alternatives are located.
-This means that Ashley National Forest in this area is unoccupied Canada lynx habitat, is considered peripheral Canada lynx habitat, and is not considered to contain Canada lynx habitat sufficient to support a breeding female.
+The results of this mapping in 2000 did not identify any LAU's in or around the action areas, because the habitat was determined to be marginal and disjunct from primary lynx habitat.
+The 2013 Revised LCAS further supports this rationale as is states, "a sufficient amount of Canada lynx habitat must be present within the LAU to support a female lynx" (Interagency Lynx Biology Team 2013).
+The Ashley National Forest was identified as peripheral lynx habitat in the 2013 Revised LCAS, and is not considered to contain Canada lynx habitat sufficient to support a breeding female.
+The Forest Service's Northern Rockies Lynx Management Direction, which is the latest revision to U.S. National Forest Plans of U.S. National Forests containing lynx habitat, also identified the Ashley National Forest as unoccupied lynx habitat (Forest Service 2007).
 In addition, there are no historic Canada lynx locations anywhere in or around the action areas in Ashley National Forest (Christensen pers. comm.).
 Further, Utah has not historically and does not currently support resident lynx populations because the habitat in the state is naturally incapable of supporting persistent populations; historical and future occurrences in Utah most likely represent occasional dispersing lynx (USFWS 2017a).
 Overall, Canada lynx habitat in the action areas is marginal at best, and the presence of Canada lynx would be extremely rare.